Corwin came to the office an hour before others come.

 I know he is a busy guy and a bit harsh.
 But he is a great mentor.”

 Also, I outlined other necessary steps to do.
-Today I call it the guide to How to become a Project Manager.
+Today I call it the guide to How to Boost Your Chances of

 “Don’t try to grasp it all at once.”
 I continued, “follow the plan and eliminate the rest.